The ODZ foot in the door

 | 2003 | 712 | 66 | 124 | 64 |

-2020–2021 was the peak: over 1,200 ODZ approvals per year, with 300+ reservoirs and 230+ dwellings approved annually.
+2020–2021 was the peak: over 1,200 ODZ approvals per year, with 300+ reservoirs and 220+ dwellings approved annually.
 The reservoir count is the leading indicator — it peaks before dwellings, suggesting sites are being prepared.
+The 2011 trough reflects the MEPA-to-PA transition that disrupted application intake; surrounding years are 4–7x higher.

 Case studies